 Consequently, the traditional methods of building audience profiles and setting behavioral targeting will soon become obsolete.
 Both publishers and advertisers need to adjust their business models and embrace new technological solutions that will allow them to work with 1st-party cookies.
 The technological transition will undoubtedly entail the major setbacks but won’t hamper the growth of digital advertising:

 Digital advertising has become a leader in ad spend worldwide, due to its aptitude for precise targeting of individual users, and the ability to optimize campaigns, reduce costs, and save budgets.

 How will the lack of 3rd-party cookies impact websites?

-The elimination of 3rd-party cookies will rewire the advertising marketplace and will profoundly affect publishers.
+The elimination of third-party cookies will rewire paid marketing, advertising marketplace and will profoundly affect publishers.
 Based on the available data, the following scenarios seem possible:

 - Advertisers will re-allocate their budgets to walled gardens (Facebook, Amazon, Microsoft) if the local market doesn’t offer an effective tech solution for 1st-party data consolidation and trade.

 - Advertisers will shift their focus from websites to in-app advertising, where the SDK user-identification system is still in place (though it may change in the future).